syncfusion-content/maui-docs/MAUI/TreeMap/selection-and-highlights.md

 # Selection in TreeMap control

-The Treemap control allows interactive selection of items by clicking or tapping. `Tooltip`, if enabled, displays additional information upon clicking or tapping, enhancing user understanding of data points.
-When `SelectionMode` is `None`, interaction is disabled for treemap items.
+The Treemap control enables users to select specific groups or items for distinction, with the Tooltip feature providing additional information during interaction.
+However, when the SelectionMode is set to `None,` interaction with treemap items is disabled.

 ## Selection mode

-Selection mode in the Treemap control determines the interactivity level, enabling users to choose specific items by clicking or tapping.
-The default value of `SelectionMode` is `SelectionMode.Single`.
+The selection mode in the Treemap control determines the interactivity level, enabling users to choose specific items.
+The default value of `SelectionMode` is `Single`.

 ### Single selection

-With `Single` selection mode, you can choose one item at a time within the Treemap control, ideal for isolating and examining individual data points thoroughly.
+In the `Single` selection mode, users can choose only one item at a time within the Treemap control.

 {% tabs %}
 {% highlight XAML hl_lines="4" %}